netbootxyz/netboot.xyz/README.md

 environments when you don't want to utilize remote attach CD in a Dell DRAC, HP iLO or some other type of remote tool.

-TBA - Check out the new netboot.xyz documentation hosted at ReadTheDocs:
+Check out the new netboot.xyz documentation hosted at ReadTheDocs:
 * [http://netbootxyz.readthedocs.org/en/latest/](http://netbootxyz.readthedocs.org/en/latest/)

 Grab these bootloaders and drop them in Fusion/VirtualBox/DRAC/iLO to get started: